A joint webinar between the Bar Council of England and Wales and the Law Society of Kenya taking place 12pm BST (2pm East Africa Time).

 Speakers

-A significant part of Anneliese Day KC’s commercial and construction disputes practice has always included acting in IT and tech disputes.
+A significant part of Anneliese’s commercial and construction disputes practice has always included acting in IT and tech disputes.
 That work has now broadened to encompass AI and crypto issues.
+She has spoken extensively on AI, including in the specific field of ADR at Paris Arbitration Week.

 Richard Paige